UCLALibrary/cantaloupe-delegate/README.md

 # cantaloupe-delegate

-A delegate script for the Cantaloupe IIIF server
+A delegate script for the Cantaloupe IIIF server.